invitecomm/asterisk-ivr/docs/readthedocs.rst

 .. warning::

-	This does not work.
-Read the Docs doesn't display anything.
+	This does not work.  `Read the Docs <https://readthedocs.org/>`_  doesn't display anything.

-	It appears to _choke on agi.answer()
+	It appears to choke when it reaches agi.answer()

 Advanced Settings: Install Project:
 *************